How to Hydrate Your Skin Naturally

 What causes your skin to lose its moisture?

-Naturally, when we age, our skin begins to lose its ability to retain moisture.
-Your skin starts feeling drier as fewer oils are produced.
+When we age, our skin begins to lose its ability to keep in moisture.
+It starts feeling drier as fewer oils are manufactured.
 This is also the onset of other skin problems we will cover below.

 Other reasons why your skin is losing moisture include;

-• Climatic changes- people living in cold or windy regions are more likely to lose skin moisture.
+- Climatic changes- people living in cold or windy regions are more likely to lose moisture.
 The same can be said for people in low-humid regions.

-• Hot showers and over-scrubbing your skin- too much scrubbing will strip off the protective natural oils on your skin.
-Bathing more often in hot water will strip these oils away too.
+- Hot showers and over-scrubbing your skin- too much scrubbing will take off the protective natural oils.
+Bathing more often in hot water will strip them away too.

-• Skin conditions- atopic dermatitis and psoriasis are among the top conditions that cause skin dryness.
+- Skin conditions- atopic dermatitis and psoriasis are among the top conditions that cause desiccation.

-• Chlorine water- if you are an avid swimmer, chlorine water tends to strip your skin of its natural oils.
+- Chlorine water- if you are an avid swimmer, chlorine water tends to shed your skin of its natural oils.
 Having a healthy skincare routine helps combat the effects of chlorine water.

 How to spot skin dehydration

 There are many ways to tell if your skin needs some extra moisturizing.
 Note that these signs will be more visible on normal and oily skin.
-People with naturally dry skin may not notice the symptoms that much.
+People with dryness may not notice the symptoms that much.

 Dull skin

-A dull appearance is one of the sure ways to know if your skin is dehydrated.
-The skin will also feel rough and sometimes flaky.
+This appearance is one of the sure ways to know if your skin is dehydrated.
+It will also feel rough and sometimes flaky.

 Itchiness

 Itchy skin can be caused by anything including parasites, scares, psoriasis, or insect bites.
-Yet, another subtle cause of itchy skin is skin dryness or xerosis which can be caused by the skin not having enough moisture.
+Yet, another subtle cause of it is dryness or xerosis which can be caused by the skin not having enough moisture.

 Uneven skin tone

 Dehydration can cause hyperpigmentation on your skin.
-You will notice patches or spots on your skin that are darker or lighter than your normal complexion.
+You will notice patches or spots that are darker or lighter than your normal complexion.

 Yes, your skin can look a little older than you are, especially when it's not well hydrated.
-Your skin will appear dull, wrinkly, and rough, what is commonly known as old lady arms.
+It will appear wrinkly and what is commonly known as old lady arms.

 Fine lines

-Dehydrated skin becomes loose and develops fine lines.
-Fortunately, there are products to both hydrates the skin and get rid of fine lines.
+Dehydrated skin becomes loose and develops wrinkles.
+Fortunately, there are products to both hydrates and get rid of these.

 Oily skin

-If you don't naturally have oily skin, then the excess oil on your skin could be due to dehydration.
+If you don't have oily skin, then the excess oil could be due to dehydration.
 As a coping mechanism, the skin's sebaceous glands produce more oil to compensate for the missing moisture.
-So there is a good chance that acne outbreaks or blemishes are a result of skin that is not properly moisturized.
+So there is a good chance that acne outbreaks or blemishes are a result of skin that is not properly emolliated.

-• Retaining skin moisture improves skin elasticity.
+- Retaining skin moisture improves elasticity.
 Elastic skin will not be prone to crinkles, sagginess, or feel leathery to the touch.

-• Hydrating your skin balances its natural oils.
-Your skin can detect low moisture and compensate with increased oil production.
+- Hydrating also balances its natural epidermis.
+It can detect low moisture and compensate with increased oil production.

-• Hydrating your skin improves its defenses against environmental factors like cold weather and environmental allergens.
+- Hydrating improves its defenses against environmental factors like cold weather and environmental allergens.

 How to keep your skin hydrated even in your 50s